susannaliu0705/cbb752-zimmerone-projects/index.md

 - Introduction
 - Module on "the Data" (Genomic, Proteomic & Structural Data), introducing the main data sources (their properties, where you access, &c).
 This module also includes discussion of databases and knowledge representation issues.
 - Module on Mining (Alignment & variant calling necessary for personal genomics; Basic multi-omics calculations; Supervised & unsupervised mining approaches towards multi-omic data; Networks)
-- Module on Cell Modeling
 - Module on Molecular Modeling

 ### Lectures

-- MW 1:00 - 2:15 PM, virtual using Zoom
+- MW 1:00 - 2:15 PM, virtual using Zoom.
+All lectures will be recorded.
+Recordings will be available in Canvas Zoom section a few minutes after each lecture

 ### Discussion Section